Grahp/Website/pages/Pinchord.md

 [[Home|I]] eventually gave up on learning steno before completing this, but the dictionary and layouts are still good.
 You can find them on [https://github.com/Grahp/Pinchord](https://github.com/Grahp/Pinchord).

+This theory evolved from [[Onyx|Onyx]], so you may see some stuff refer to "Onyx", but Onyx is a different thing.

+- TODO put the resources here so I don't have to link to my github :(

 ## Tradeoffs

 ### Speling